The Social Skills Guidebook

 - The third and final section is about how to meet people and make friends.
 It goes into detail on developing the right mentality for forming a social life, places to meet people, how to invite potential friends out, how to deepen your relationships, how to make a group of friends, and how to troubleshoot issues with all of the above.

-If you'd like even more info, you can visit the book's page on Amazon to take a look at the Table of Contents and download a sample of the first few chapters (I'd recommend the downloaded sample over the Look Inside feature, which is known for not doing justice to books' actual Kindle formatting).
+If you'd like even more info, you can visit the book's page on Amazon to take a look at the Table of Contents and download the written sample of the first few chapters (I'd recommend the downloaded sample over the Look Inside feature, which is known for not doing justice to books' actual Kindle formatting).
+The audiobook sample covers a different stretch, from the first chapter in the section on making friends.

 "Wait, so you said the book is a well-put-together, cohesive summary of ideas that are already in the site?"